bwqr/mavinote/reax/README.md

 ### iOS

-Build reax for ios requires to have macOS environment.
+Building reax for ios requires to have macOS environment.
 You also need to have a set of different targets based on your device architecture.
 For devices with an arm64 CPU, you should have

 * **aarch64-apple-ios** both for running on iOS Simulator and arm64 build